fbgallet/roam-extension-live-ai-assistant/README.md

 ## 5. Security concerns

 Sending personal data to a LLMs is not trivial and should always be done with caution.
-The only completely safe method is to use local models (accessible via Ollama in Live AI Assistant), but the most powerful ones require very powerful computers and are generally slower than online models.
+The only completely safe method is to use local models (accessible via Ollama in Live AI), but the most powerful ones require very powerful computers and are generally slower than online models.
 It's therefore useful to be able to clearly identify which data from your graph will be sent to the LLMs.

-With Live AI Assistant, you generally have control over what you decide to send or not to the LLMs, except in the case of the `Ask to my graph...` agent.
+With Live AI, you generally have control over what you decide to send or not to the LLMs, except in the case of the `Ask to my graph...` agent.
 Here's what's sent to the LLM based on the type of command used:

 - when using the generative AI from a prompt, only the prompt (a block or the blocks selected by the user + the content of block refs without their children) is sent.
 - when using `Continue the conversation` command: all previous sibling blocks and all their children are sent. `Selected blocks as prompt` command checks if the previous sibling blocks contain a specific header for an AI response, if so, it behaves the same as `Continue the conversation`.
 In other words, to ensure that previous sibling blocks are not sent to the API by mistake, it's enough to start any new request as the first child of a new block.